Elected May 2001

 What is your profession?

 Homemaker and community volunteer.
-I am currently serving second term as National President of the Auxiliary to the American Postal Workers Union, and I am actively engaged in community activities, including working on Feeding America Backpack Program.
+I am currently serving third term as National President of the Auxiliary to the American Postal Workers Union, and I am actively engaged in community activities, including working on Children Incorporated.
 I teach classes on grassroots political activity, responsibilities of citizenship and membership, human relations projects, and benefits of active engagement and activity.
 Locally, my Auxiliary works with the local union with the Operation Warming a Child's Heart Coat project - providing NEW coats to any child who needs them.
-This year we delivered 339 coats and more than 3,600 over the 11 years of the project.
+This year we delivered 383 coats and more than 4400 over the 13 years of the project.

 How would you describe yourself?